Smallest suffixient set maintenance in near-real-time: Algorithmic tools

 The goal of locating $\alpha$ is to use its $x$-link in order to locate the node $\gamma=W_x(\alpha)$ to which a new leaf $\lambda'$ should be attached, such that $\lambda'$ has the string label $xw$.
 Here two cases occur, depending on whether $\alpha$'s $x$-link is hard or soft, and, respectively, whether (a) node $\gamma$ is an existing node or (b) an implicit one (i.e., a locus on an edge).
 In the latter case~(b), $\gamma$ is created by ``splitting'' the corresponding edge (see Figure~\ref{fig:weiner_suffix_update}).
 In both cases~(a) and~(b), a new leaf of $\gamma$ is created labeled by $xw$ and the new edge is a $y$-edge where $y$ is the letter following the prefix occurrence of $\strlabel(\alpha)$ in $w$.

-On top of this, the algorithm has to update certain W-links.
-The algorithm sets two new \textit{hard} $x$-links, at $\lambda$ and at $\alpha$, which is done in constant time.
-Furthermore, the algorithm has to set or modify a non-constant number of \textit{soft} W-links that are divided into two groups.
+On top of this, we have to update certain W-links.
+We create a \textit{hard} $x$-link at $\lambda$ and, if necessary, harden the $x$-link of $\alpha$, spending constant time.
+Furthermore, we have to set or modify a non-constant number of \textit{soft} W-links that are divided into two groups.
 One group consists of $O(\sigma)$ W-links that should be assigned to the newly created node $\gamma$ by copying the W-links of its child node $\beta$.
 The other group consists of new $x$-links at nodes on the path between $\lambda$ and $\alpha$ and modified existing $x$-links at nodes on the path between $\alpha$ and $\delta$.